You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Children Missing Education

-Children Missing Education (CME) refers to all children who are of compulsory school age (September following their 5th birthday), who are not on a school roll, or being educated otherwise (e.g. privately or in alternative provision) and who have been out of any educational provision for a substantial period of time.
+‘Children Missing Education’ refers to all children who are of compulsory school age (on or after their 5th birthday), who are not on a school/college roll, or being educated otherwise (for example privately or in alternative provision) and who have been out of any educational provision for a substantial period of time.

-• They do not start school at the appropriate time and so they do not enter the educational system
+• they do not start school at the appropriate time and so they do not enter the educational system

-• They are removed from school by their parents due to problems at school, disinterest or poor attendance
+• they are removed from school by their parents due to problems at school, disinterest or poor attendance

-• They stop their education due to exclusion, illness or bullying
+• they stop their education due to exclusion, illness or bullying

-• They fail to find a suitable school place after moving to a new area
+• they fail to find a suitable school place after moving to a new area

 Repeatedly going missing from home or education may be a warning sign of a range of significant safeguarding concerns and early intervention is key to identifying any underlying risk.